Home > Course Descriptions

 Fall, 3 credit hours

-The primary objectives of this course are to provide the students with a fundamental knowledge of domestic/international financial markets, financial securities and how they are valued and traded in order to achieve a desired investment objective, from both a theoretical perspective and the perspective of investment managers.
-Special attention is given to application of the basic concepts to the three major capital markets: stock, bond and financial derivatives markets.
-Three lecture hours per week.
+The primary objectives of this course are to provide the students with a fundamental knowledge of domestic/international financial markets, financial securities and how they are valued and traded in order to achieve a desired investment objective, both in the theoretical perspective and in the perspective of the investment managers.
+Special attention is given to the application of the basic concepts to the three major capital markets: stock, bond and financial derivatives markets.

 Prerequisites: Foundations of Financial Accounting (ACCT 101), Business Law I (BSAD 201), and Principles of Macroeconomics (ECON 101), or permission of instructor.